sbanilesedi/docker-pipeline-demo/README.md

 cd docker-pipeline-demo

 ## Build the Docker image
-docker run -p 5000:5000 docker-pipeline-demo
+docker build -t docker-pipeline-demo .

-##
-Run the container
+## Run the container
 docker run -d -p 5000:5000 docker-pipeline-demo
 Explanation:
 -d: Runs the container in the background (detached).
 -p 5000:5000: Maps port 5000 of your host to port 5000 of the container.
 docker-pipeline-demo: Tag or name of the Docker image.

 ## Test it Locally